 15 YEARS BATTLING EXPANDED SUNDAY HUNTING

 When The Equiery first began publishing over 20 years ago, deer hunting on Sunday was prohibited.
 Period.
 No exceptions.
 This allowed other user groups (such as trail riders, foxchasers, hikers, bikers, trial dog and sporting dog people, bird watchers, and more) the ability to safely use and enjoy public and private land in Maryland, without worries or fears.
 Deer hunters had Saturdays during deer season, and all the other user groups had Sunday.
 Most felt that this was equitable.
+People have really started to enjoy hunting.
+With an increase in enjoyment of hunting, more and more people are taking an interest in guns and the accessories available.
+This 10 22 stock, amongst other accessories, are great additions and upgrades to a variety of guns for a better hunting experience regarding precision and performance.
+There are so many different ways that people can do it as well.
+If you prefer a more relaxed hobby you could always try fishing, although if you want to try something a bit different you could always learn about frog gigging from a site like Know Prepare Survive.

 Today, Maryland has some Sunday hunting, and trail riders and other user groups have less safe access to both public and private land (even when Sunday hunting is restricted to private land, that land may abut public land or private land that prohibits deer hunting in consideration for its trail riders or other land users).
 If we do not do something soon to turn this tide, it is safe to say that in the foreseeable future, no one will be able to recreate on public or private lands on Sundays during deer season except for deer hunters.